How to install Docker on Ubuntu ?

 docker run hello-world

-Now that we have installed Docker CE,its time to understand bit about internals of Docker as well.
+Now that we have installed Docker CE, its time to understand a bit about the internals of Docker as well.

 - Docker Daemon: Docker daemon listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.